louiepuppy/Anti-AFK-Tool/README.md

 # Anti-AFK tool
- A small program that nudges the mouse to prevent certain apps from marking you as "AFK"
+ A small program that nudges the mouse, and has a toggle to press random keys, to prevent certain apps from marking you as "AFK"